luigiselmi/java8/README.md

 ## HackerRank Challenges
 The package hr.* contains tests from [HackerRank](https://www.hackerrank.com/).
 A description of each test is available under the folder hr in src/main/resources with some input data.
 The solutions may not be fully tested so they are just a first attempt to solve a problem.
+There is an execution time limit of 4 seconds for the Java8 code submitted to HackerRank and a memory limit of 512 MB.